rock-hopper/makesfz/README.md

     makesfz --layers dirs -- 'dir name'

 Options to reverse the sort order and to run the script in "interactive mode" are also available.
-To see the full list of available options:
+To see the full list of options:

     makesfz -h